natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

     print(result)

-The result of the script execution will be a dictionary (here it is split into key-value pairs for convenience, in the real script output the dictionary will be displayed in one line):
+The result of script execution will be a dictionary (here it is split into key-value pairs for convenience, in real script the dictionary output will be displayed in one line):

 .. code:: python